AdityaGarg8/T2-Mojave-Ubuntu-Kernel/patches/Readme.md

-All patches will be here.
+Any additional patch to be applied to be put here.